Hribek25/IOTA101/Developer Lab/README.md

 It is recommended that you use the notebooks via the above link if you would like to have an interactive experience.
 For the best experience, 'clone' the library to use the notebooks in the interactive mode.
 It is a ready-made Python environment including all IOTA-facing libraries.
 All snippets are tested with it.

 ### NodeJS-based
-Unfortunatelly, there is not ready-made NodeJS interactive environment for public use as of now.
+Unfortunatelly, there is not ready-made NodeJS interactive environment for the public use as of now.
 If you are interested in running examples on your own you can leverage *Jupyter Notebook* technology and *ijavascript* component by Nicolas Riesco.
 It is exactly the same environment that is also used while crafting NodeJS-related codebase for IOTA Developer Lab.
 All snippets are tested with it.

-Needless to say, we are trying to find some IOTA supporters to be able to run a dedicated virtual machine with ready-made NodeJS environment for public use.
+Needless to say, we are trying to find some IOTA supporters that would help us in getting a dedicated non-managed virtual machine for the public use.